-- The training programme for developing producers continued and the training of farm workers as tractor drivers and on how to handle chemicals safely commenced this year. - Grain SA also received funding from the ARC to train government agricultural extension officers. - A provincial office was opened in the Western Cape to promote development in that area. - The schools programme, which creates awareness among learners on the invaluable role of sustainable food production in the country, received additional funding from the AgriSeta. - Great success has been achieved with government's recapitalisation programme, which empowers and develops producer. - ✓ R36 million was allocated to the Free State last year and 16 farmers formed part of this programme.
-This programme has now been expanded by 125 producers in North West and Mpumalanga. - Regarding the transformation focus area, permission was given that the Maize Trust could transfer R30 million to the Grain Farmers Development Association (GFADA) for the development of black famers. - More than R7 million was already channelled through GFADA to increase the production of developing producers.
-This is in addition to the approximately R15 million per annum that is made available by the grain trusts in support of Grain SA's development programmes. - Grain SA has progressed well with its inclusion of persons of colour in the personnel team. - ► A translation service has been provided at all major meetings of Grain SA to provide everybody in the meeting equal access to the structures and information.
+- The training programme for developing producers continued and the training of farm workers as tractor drivers and on how to handle chemicals safely commenced this year. - Grain SA also received funding from the ARC to train government agricultural extension officers. - A provincial office was opened in the Western Cape to promote development in that area. - The schools programme, which creates awareness among learners on the invaluable role of sustainable food production in the country, received additional funding from the AgriSETA. - Great success has been achieved with government's recapitalisation programme, which empowers and develops producers. - ✓ R36 million was allocated to the Free State last year and 16 farmers formed part of this programme.
+This programme has now been expanded by 125 producers in North West and Mpumalanga.
+Grain SA expresses our appreciation to the respective provincial governments for the funding of these projects. - Regarding the transformation focus area, permission was given that the Maize Trust could transfer R30 million to the Grain Farmers Development Association (GFADA) for the development of black famers. - More than R7 million was already channelled through GFADA to increase the production of developing farmers.
+This is in addition to the approximately R15 million per annum that is made available by the grain trusts in support of Grain SA's development programmes. - Grain SA has progressed well with its inclusion of persons of colour in the personnel team. - A translation service has been provided at all major meetings of Grain SA to provide everybody in the meeting equal access to the structures and information.